graphpql/graphpinator-where-directives/README.md

 > :warning: **These directive are executable directives.
 Their usage is requested by client.** Think twice before including this functionality on your server.

+In order to enable where directives on your server, the only thing you need to do is to put selected directives to your `Container`.
+You may use all or only some.

 This package contains following directives:

 - `\Graphpinator\WhereDirectives\StringWhereDirective`